SecureCloud-biz/ChatControlsFallout4Key/README.md

 # ChatControlsFallout4Key
-A table of things chat can make happen in my Fallout 4
+A table of things chat can make happen in my Fallout 4.
+Points are given per minute watched, subscription, gift subscription, and bit.
+To check the amount of points you have, use `#points`

 ### Spawn
 ##### Syntax